humdrum-tools/vhv-documentation/filters/kern2mens/index.md

 	caption="Adjust the windows size to have the music complete fit in view."
 %}

-Here is the [resulting PDF file](score.pdf), and the PDF file viewed in a PDF viewer:
+Here is the [resulting PDF file](score.pdf), and below is shown the PDF file viewed in a PDF viewer:

 {% include image.html
 	file="score.png"
 	caption="Downloaded one-page PDF file in a PDF viewer."
 %}

+For longer scores, type [alt-shift-T](/commands/alt-t) to generate a multi-page PDF score formatted for letter-sized paper.

+## Converting polyphonic scores ##

 Polyphonic works can also be converted: